Albemarle County Historic Homes

 3. What adds the most value?

-Integrity of architecture, siting/approach, condition of envelope, quality of additions, and setting with acreage or gardens.
+Integrity of architecture, siting and approach, condition of envelope, quality of additions, and setting with acreage or gardens.

 4. What are common “watch items”?

-Roof life, chimney/masonry maintenance, moisture management, and older mechanical systems—plan proactively.
+Roof life, chimney and masonry maintenance, moisture management, and older mechanical systems — plan proactively.

 5. Where do historic homes cluster?